 The year 2016 seemed like a turning point for Canadian products, as the nation felt under pressure from our neighbor to the south.
 This feeling spurred a movement across the country to "buy local" and spend more of our dollars purchasing products made in Canada.
 Then Covid-19 arrived in early 2020 and this initiative was taken even more seriously as we worked to support our local economy.
+The pandemic forced people to stay at home and encouraged us to become even more passionate about buying at home.
+We as consumers quickly became aware of the importance of shopping locally, thus contributing to the success of Canadian-made items.

-Showing 10 from 5386 Items
+Showing 10 from 5394 Items

 Toggle Filters